theleftcoast/swarm-simplex-bootstrap/readme.md

 ### Testing
-To run unit tests, open a shell environment and run the following command in the top-level 'ssb_optimize' directory.
+To run unit tests, open a shell environment and run the following command in the top-level directory.
 ```console
 python -m unittest discover -v
 ```